 Public events at a public school supported by tax dollars should be open to all, regardless of political affiliation.
-But in October 2006, students wearing tshirts supporting U.S. Senate candidate Mike McGavick were barred from attending a speech by Senator Barack Obama at a campaign event for Senator Maria Cantwell held at Bellevue Community College.
+But in October 2006, students wearing t-shirts supporting U.S. Senate candidate Mike McGavick were barred from attending a speech by Senator Barack Obama at a campaign event for Senator Maria Cantwell at Bellevue Community College.

-Cantwell campaign workers argued that they rented the hall and could decide who could attend.
+At the time, Cantwell campaign workers argued that they rented the hall and could decide who could attend.
 But a campus official had stated in an e-mail to the student body that all students were welcome.
+The rejected students contacted the press and much coverage ensued.

-ACLU staff contacted the college administrators and urged the college to amend future rental contracts to prevent event organizers from discriminating against attendees because of their political viewpoints.
+ACLU staff contacted the college administrators, who thought they had no legal authority to interfere with the decisions of the Cantwell campaign.
+The ACLU urged the college to amend future rental contracts to prevent event organizers from discriminating against attendees because of their political viewpoints.
 The ACLU also sent letters to colleges and universities statewide, advocating for this policy change.